Rslib's configuration is based on Rsbuild, which means that you can use all of Rsbuild configurations, as well as the lib

 In debug mode, Rslib will write the Rsbuild / Rspack config to the dist directory, which is convenient for developers to view and debug.

-Below is an example of a configuration for Rslib that builds both CJS and ESM output.
+Here is an example of a library that sets both CJS and ESM formats:

 /dist/.rsbuild/rsbuild.config.esm.mjs